sfreilich/kotlin/docs/klibs/uklibs/Uklibs.md

 ### Host considerations
 > Q: Doesn't KMP require multiple hosts to assemble all outputs of a library?
 Will it require some complicated CI setup with a "merge"-step?

-At some point, indeed, cross-compilation capabilities were not rich enough, and for some projects, there was no single host that could compile all of the source sets to klibs.
+At some point, indeed, cross-compilation capabilities were not rich enough, and for some modules, there was no single host that could compile all of the source sets to klibs.

 This is largely irrelevant as of Kotlin 2.0:
-* If the project has Darwin-targets, it can be entirely compiled to klibs on Mac-host
+* If the module has Darwin-targets, it can be entirely compiled to klibs on Mac-host
 * Otherwise, it can be compiled to klibs on any host

-In other words, we can safely assume that in almost all cases, the project can be compiled on Mac-host
+In other words, we can safely assume that in almost all cases, the module can be compiled on Mac-host

 > [!note+] Advanced case where the statement doesn't hold:
-> The only case where you might be required to have several hosts for compilation of your project to klibs is if you use dependencies on custom native libraries via cinterop, and these libraries' API is essentially different on different platforms (or maybe you just use an entirely different set of libraries for each platform).
+> You use dependencies on custom native libraries via cinterop, and these libraries' API is essentially different on different platforms (or maybe you just use an entirely different set of libraries for each platform).
-> This is a very advanced case, and we don't expect more that more than a handful of such projects will exist.
+> This is a very advanced case, and we don't expect that more than a handful of such projects will exist.
 > For such projects, some tool for merging component klibs into uklib will be provided.

 > Q: Ok, but I heard that Mac agents are expensive.
 Are we ok saying to all of our users "use Mac on CI?"